hl2guide/Useful-Bookmarks-For-Windows/README.md

 # Useful-Bookmarks-For-Windows

-Useful bookmarks for Windows.
-Easy generic import (html) into any major browser.
+This is a bookmarks file for easy generic import (html) into any major browser.

-I've only included official sites with helpful subpages.
+Features:

+* Clean
+* Organized
+* Privacy-minded
+* Consistant titles

+Last Update: 2023-09-10 02:09:54PM AEST

 ## Example